droverj/Pho-Sunrise/README.md

 **Attention:** Please be aware that while the Thai Basil app is live, payment processing capabilities are limited to testing mode only.

-If you wish to explore the full functionality of the app, including payment processing, we recommend running the project locally on your machine.
+If you wish to explore the full functionality of the app, including payment processing, I recommend running the project locally on your machine.

 Utilize the following Canadian test card number provided by Stripe for successful payments:
    - Test Card Number: `4000001240000000` (Failed Payment Test Card: `4000 0000 0000 0341`)